adrielklein/test-site/_posts/2016-07-31-up-the-rockies.markdown

 ![Facebook](https://scontent.fsnc1-1.fna.fbcdn.net/t31.0-8/14559974_10207506687605553_5726420898160739675_o.jpg)

 When we got to town, we met a supported cross country bike touring group called the Fuller Center.
-They invited us to the church where they we staying and we shared some stories about our trips.
+They invited us to the church where they were staying and we shared some stories about our trips.
 They were a great group of people.

 ---